cdt-data-science/cluster-scripts/experiments/examples/mnist/README.md

 ## 1. Test and understand `main.py`
-The python script `main.py` runs an mnist experiment.
-First of all, read the code and spend 5 minutes or so trying to understand what it does:
+The python script [`./main.py`](main.py) runs an mnist experiment.
+First oF all, read the code and spend 5 minutes or so trying to understand what it does:
-[`./main.py](main.py).
+[`./main.py`](main.py).
 There's no need to be too thorough, we're going to walk through the basics below.

-### Get a GPU
+### Log on to a node with a GPU
 Get yourself an interactive session with a gpu and try out `main.py` by following these commands:
 ```